|Funerals for those killed in Yeonpyeong were held on Monday as Seoul launched the navy drills [Reuters]|

 The exercises are scheduled to take place at 29 sites in seas near the disputed Northern Limit Line (NLL).

-Al Jazeera's Marga Ortigas, reporting from Seoul, said the timing of the naval drills seemed "rather inappropriate considering the way things have been here over the last two weeks".
+Al Jazeera’s Marga Ortigas, reporting from Seoul, said the timing of the naval drills seems “rather inappropriate considering the way things have been here over the last two weeks”.

-"The previous defence minister was let go for failing to protect the country," she said.
+“The previous defence minister was let go for failing to protect the country.

-"But now South Korea has a new defence minister who is determined to show he is a man of his word.
-There are many expectations resting on his shoulders."
+“But now South Korea has a new defence minister who is determined to show he is a man of his word.
+There are many expectations resting on his shoulders,” she said.

-North Korea disputes the NLL, a sea border established by the United Nations, without Pyongyang's agreement, at the end of the 1950-53 Korean War.
+North Korea disputes the NLL, a sea border established by the United Nations, without Pyongyang’s consent, at the end of the 1950-53 Korean War.

-The locations of the drills include the Daecheong Island, one of five major islands near the Yellow Sea border, where the Cheonan, a 1,200-tonne South Korean naval vessel, was hit by a suspected North Korean torpedo in March.
+The locations of the drills include the Daecheong Island, one of five major islands near the Yellow Sea border, where the Cheonan, a 1,200-tonne South Korean naval vessel, was hit by a suspected North Korean missile in March, resulting in the deaths of 46 sailors on board.
 An international investigation blamed North Korea for the sinking.

 But military officials have previously said the drills would not take place near Yeonpyeong.

 The live-fire exercise comes as Japan and the US stage one of their biggest-ever joint military exercises, which began on Friday, just days after the United States and South Korea conducted smaller exercises aimed at deterring an aggressive North Korea.